Skip main navigation

 A candidate who meets the standard should:

-• demonstrate commitment to their own development.
+• provide evidence of their commitment to their own development.

 Standard 12: Commitment to the development of others and/or the profession